normanzb/aem-sync/README.md

  (technically you can even sync your local code with QA server or live server, but that is not recommended, just saying...)

-Interesting about it?
+Interested about it?
 Get it now by `npm install aem-watch`

 ### Caveat: